Vaayai Moodi Pesavum: Critical reception

 Sify wrote, "Vaayai Moodi Pesavum is refreshingly fresh, quirky and innovative.
 It is one of the best romcoms laced with satire in recent times, and a lead pair that crackles", going on to add, "Balaji Mohan has reinvented the romcom formula".
-The New Indian Express wrote, "The film may fall short in its entertainment quotient as compared to the director’s earlier film.
+Malini Mannath of The New Indian Express wrote, "The film may fall short in its entertainment quotient as compared to the director's earlier film.
 But Mohan should be appreciated for his wacky, daring and innovative attempt".
-The Hindu wrote, "The film is filled with gags, satire and a cheeky commentary on life.
-While the laughter is loud and frequent in the theatre, half an hour later you wonder what the reason was for all the fuss.
+Subha J. Rao of The Hindu wrote, "While the laughter is loud and frequent in the theatre, half an hour later you wonder what the reason was for all the fuss.
 The film doesn't have a taut storyline that lingers in your mind.
 If that had been nailed, this would have been an experiment that really worked".
-The Times of India gave the film 4/5 and wrote, "Vaayai Moodi Pesavum is truly an ambitious effort, at least by Indian cinema standards, and what's truly heartening is that Balaji Mohan succeeds in his attempt.
+M. Suganth of The Times of India gave the film 4/5 and wrote, "Vaayai Moodi Pesavum is truly an ambitious effort, at least by Indian cinema standards, and what's truly heartening is that Balaji Mohan succeeds in his attempt.
 Deccan Chronicle gave it 3.5/5 and wrote, "there are many subtexts to the film – a little too many to delve into.
 However, like fine wine and certain genres of music, it does take a little getting used to.
 Vaayai Moodi Pesavum is definitely a bold attempt".
 IANS also gave 3.5/5 and called it "an almost brilliant film that contradicts itself at several junctures for reasons that are never explained and left to be figured out by the viewer".

-3.5/5 was the rating given Rediff that wrote, "A totally new concept coupled with the director’s unique narrative style and a screenplay loaded with satire and comedy, makes Vaayai Moodi Pesavum, a thought-provoking and thoroughly enjoyable film".
-Behindwoods gave 3.25/5 and wrote, "Apart from the whacky concept, its seemingly quotable animated characters, the locations, colour, styling, music by Sean Roldan and the cinematography of Soundarrajan quite simply make Vaayai Moodi Pesavum the coolest film this summer".
-S Rajasekar of Cinemalead gave 3.25/5 and called the film "Classy, pleasant and feel good.".
-OneIndia gave 3/5 and concluded that the film is "A light-hearted family entertainer even though there are double entendre jokes at parts.".
-Indiaglitz gave 3/5 for the film and concluded that the film is "Pleasant and makes you feel good, so talk it out!".
-Bharath Vijaykumar of Moviecrow gave 3.25/5 and concluded, "VMP is a refreshingly original attempt at clean humour.
-This crazy attempt from Balaji Mohan definitely warrants the support of fans who want different type of films to hit our screens more consistently."
+S. Saraswathi of Rediff.com gave a 3.5/5 rating and wrote, "A totally new concept coupled with the director's unique narrative style and a screenplay loaded with satire and comedy, makes Vaayai Moodi Pesavum, a thought-provoking and thoroughly enjoyable film".
+In contrast, Gautaman Bhaskaran of the Hindustan Times gave 2/5 and wrote, "For a good part, the film runs without dialogues, though the loud, almost irritatingly intrusive, background score robs the work of, what could have been otherwise, beautiful silence", concluding, "If only there was greater finesse in treatment and the excision of some scenes, Vaayai Moodi Pesavum could have been gripping."
+Aswin J Kumar of The Times of India gave the Malayalam version a rating of one-and-a-half out of five stars and opined, "At the end what we feel for this film and its director is the same emotion we reserve for a naughty kid who just wandered into a dense forest and just lost his way".